dhiraj-deo23/story-publisher/README.md

 # story-publisher

+This is a reproduced extension of lesson from Brad: https://github.com/bradtraversy/storybooks/  with some tweaks in code to make it work in an updated environment.
 Publish your stories.
 Option to keep private.

 This app uses Node.js/Express/MongoDB with Facebook OAuth, Google OAuth, and Local Auth for authentication, implemented using passport.